lshamos/EventBook/readme.md

 <!-- <img src="ReadMe/ScreenShot.png"> -->
 ![image](ReadMe/ScreenShot.png)

-### User logs in and creates an event, documents the details and adds an image.
-Connects with friends to relive the experience or creates an event for the future.
+### Log in and create or add an event, document the details and add an image.
+Connect with friends to relive the experience or create an event for the future.

 ### Trello, Wireframe and ERD